robin6505/Weather_app/README.md

 # Weather_app
 WaCC Project 14: Weather analysis.

-Each part of the project gets it own branch.
+The final version of our app is in the master branch.
+So this is the only branch that should be taken into consideration for grading.
-The UI can ben found in the branch front-end.
+Each part of the application has its own folder on the master branch.